bongochong/CombinedPrivacyBlockLists/README.md

 ***Please feel free to subscribe to these lists.
 I use them on all of my personal machines.***

 P.S.
-There is a mirror of these files hosted on NextCloud, which can be accessed here: https://cloud.disroot.org/s/5TnQ9jBtbSnTj8y/download
+All of these files can be downloaded in an archive hosted on Disroot's NextCloud, which can be accessed here: https://cloud.disroot.org/s/5TnQ9jBtbSnTj8y/download

+Both this repo and the NextCloud mirror will be updated approximately every 3 weeks.